grenaud/dice/README.md

 # 2-Pop method: input data format

+DICE has two main demographic inference methods: the 2-pop method and the 3-pop method.
+The former is faster, but the latter allows for the inference of admixture between a present-day human population and the population to which the aDNA sample belongs.

-The input data for the 2-pop method is a file that should have at least four columns.
+The input data for the 2-pop method in DICE is a file that should have at least four columns.
 Each row in the file denotes a particular configuration of ancestral reads, derived read and anchor/contaminant allele frequencies.
 An example row would be:

 	       3	5	0.48	8